michaeltencheck/CoolWeather/README.md

 # CoolWeather
-This is a weather app, just practice for android.
+This is a weather app, just practice for android.</br>
 Test for git clone.